rglarson13/Check-Dominos-Order/README.md

 I wanted to track the progress of my order, then kick off an IFTTT event to trigger my Google Home to announce when it's time to go pick up my pizza.

+This script does the first half of that (tracks the progress of the order and parses the XML file).